 The vast majority of the 65 clients he has coached in the last three years are from Australia and New Zealand.
 Some are masters of photography looking to freshen up their business whereas others are completely new to the industry.

-In total he estimates around $1 million in profit has been generated for clients with his assistance.
+In total he estimates well over $1 million in profit has been generated for clients with his assistance.

 The coaching is done in either a six or 12-month program which involve a weekly hour-long session.
-Specific tasks for the photographer are set, and those taking the 12-month program have a two-day visit from Bernie – be it in a studio, or a desk and chair crammed in the corner of a home office.
+Specific tasks for the photographer are set, and those taking the top end 12-month program have a personal visit from Bernie – be it in a studio, or a desk and chair crammed in the corner of a home office.